oyname/OYNAME-3DEngine/README.md

-Welcome to the oyname Engine
+Welcome to the world of 3D development!

-The oyname Engine is a personal hobby project focused on developing a simple 3D engine.
+The OYNMAE 3DEngine is a personal hobby project focused on developing a simple 3D engine based on DirectX11.
 It has been created purely out of personal interest, and there is no claim to professional or commercial quality.

 The main goal of this project is to explore the fundamentals of 3D programming and to experiment with creative ideas.
 The engine is intended as a learning platform where new concepts can be tested and improved without pressure or strict requirements.

 Everyone who is interested is welcome to exchange ideas, learn together, and explore the possibilities of 3D development.
 The joy of discovery and experimentation is the core motivation behind this project.

-Thank you for your interest in the oyname Engine!
+Thank you for your interest in the OYNMAE 3DEngine!

 PROJECT OVERVIEW

-The oyname Engine is a 3D engine written in C++ and built on DirectX 11.
+The OYNMAE 3DEngine is a 3D engine written in C++ and built on DirectX 11.
 It provides a basic framework for rendering 3D graphics, loading textures, and experimenting with shaders and rendering techniques.

 This project is designed for learning and experimentation rather than for production use.